Gated community

-A gated community (or walled community) is a form of residential community or housing estate containing strictly controlled entrances for pedestrians, bicycles, and automobiles, and often characterized by a closed perimeter of walls and fences.
-Gated communities usually consist of small residential streets and include various shared amenities.
+A gated community (or walled community) is a form of residential community or housing estate constituting strictly controlled entrances for pedestrians, bicycles, and automobiles, and often characterized by a closed perimeter of walls and fences.
+Gated communities usually constitute small residential streets and include various shared amenities.
 For smaller communities, these amenities may include only a park or other common area.
 For larger communities, it may be possible for residents to stay within the community for most daily activities.
 Gated communities are a type of common interest development, but are distinct from intentional communities.

 For socio-historical reasons, in the developed world they exist primarily in the United States.

 Given that gated communities are spatially a type of enclave, Setha M. Low, an anthropologist, has argued that they have a negative effect on the net social capital of the broader community outside the gated community.
 Some gated communities, usually called "guard-gated communities", are staffed by private security guards and are often home to high-value properties, and/or are set up as retirement villages.